-Dinuguan refers to the dish from the Philippines.
+Dinuguan refers to one of the traditional dishes from the Philippines.
 It is a pork blood stew made from cubed meat of pork that is stewed with pork blood.
-It is also cooked with pork innards called Laman Loob in Filipino, like the Liver (Atay) and Intestines (Bituka).
-Dinuguan is cooked with vinegar, some are using fresh young tamarind leaves and lots of spicy green Chilies.
-For many, the spicier the Dinguan is, the better.
+It is also cooked with pork innards called Laman Loob in Filipino, such as the Liver (Atay) and Intestines (Bituka).
+Dinuguan is cooked with vinegar, some are using fresh young tamarind leaves and lots of spicy green banana Chilies.
+For many lovers of this dish, the spicier it is the better.

-There are various versions of Dinguan, some are without the innards, some are more dry, others are with more sauce.
-Some are adding pieces of Papaya and in San Pablo City, Laguna, they add Sotanghon (Vermicelli).
+There are various versions of Dinuguan, depending on who prepares it and from what region in the country.
+Some are cooking it only with pork meat , some with or without the innards, some are more dry, others are with more sauce.
+Some are adding pieces of Papaya and in San Pablo City, Laguna, they add noodles called Sotanghon (Vermicelli).
 Every region in the country has its own version of this dish.

 Dinuguan is from the root word "Dugo" which means blood because the most important ingredient of this exotic dish from the Philippines is fresh Dugo ng Baboy (Pork Blood).
 Housewives or cooks who want to cook Dinuguan must request the pork butchers or sellers in the Wet market beforehand so they can reserved the blood from the freshly butchered pigs.
 On the other hand, the housewives/cooks must be at the market early in the morning to get the blood which is to be cooked at once while it is fresh.

 Dinuguan is always paired with newly cooked white rice or Puto, a Filipino rice cake.

 Below are various versions of Dinuguan.
 The first picture, is my sister's version of Dinuguan, with more and bigger cut of pork.
 I am actually amazed that they can buy fresh pig's blood in Houston, Texas where my sisters and my mom live